mmichlin66/mmichlin66.github.io/mimbl/introduction.md

 That's how the code in this guide imports the library; however, if you decide to import it under a different name you are free to do so.
 Just remember to change the `jsxFactory` field in your `tsconfig.json` file to the appropriate value.

+The `jsxFragmentFactory` option is needed for the JSX "fragment" notation - `<>...</>` - to use multiple elements or components where a single entry is expected.
+This feature is available starting with TypeScript 4.0.0.
+If you are using an earlier version of TypeScript, you will have to use the construct `<mim.Fragment>...</mim.Fragment>`.

 In your HTML file use the following URL to reference the Mimbl library (well, when Mimbl becomes popular enough we will host it on CDN):

 ```html
 <script src="mmichlin66.github.io/lib/mimbl.js"></script>
 ```

 ## Hello World!